Anti-Inflammatory Diet Plan →

 Contrary to what the fad diets in the 90s led us to believe, fats are incredibly beneficial for our health and crucial to include in our diets for energy, proper cell function, nutrient absorption, and more.
 Plus, they’re pretty tasty!
 After all, who can turn down Chocolate Almond Butter Breakfast Cookies, Spiced Pumpkin Seed Granola, or Chocolate Avocado Mousse?
 Not me, that’s for sure!
 However, not all fats are created equal, and when it comes to your health, Omega fatty acids stand out from the rest.
 Unfortunately, there has been some confusion about which forms are beneficial and which may be harmful to health.

-As a result, fatty acids of all kinds are often neglected in our diets, resulting in fatigue, dry skin, depression, and other unfavorable conditions.
+As a result, fatty acids of all kinds are often neglected in our diets, resulting in fatigue, dry skin, and other unfavorable conditions.
 This being said, I know understanding omega fatty acids can be a bit difficult.
 So, to clear up any confusion, I decided to break everything from what they are, which are beneficial, why we need them, and what foods contain them below!
 Keep reading to find everything you need to know.

 nuts, seeds, avocado, and spinach in small bowls on a marble counter